michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 </details>

 ### [3.
 Name](./3-name)
-<details><summary>Instructions</summary>

-Write a script that compiles a C file and creates an executable named cisfun.
+<details><summary>Write a script that compiles a C file and creates an executable named cisfun.</summary>

 * The C file name will be saved in the variable $CFILE
 ```
 julien@ubuntu:~/c/0x00$ export CFILE=main.c